na-na-hi/renget/archive/CharaImpressions_JP.md

 - UB gives 10K M.Atk & 150 M.Crit chance buffs to all magic units
 - Deals decent damage with S1 & UB
 - Action speed buff on S1 to all magic units
-- TP Restore to all units within 250 range of furthest back unit
+- TP Restore to all units within 250 range of furthest unit from her
 - P/M.Defensive buffs for running squishier teams on S2
 - Good loop (AA > S1 > AA > S2)